buddhist-uni/buddhist-uni.github.io/_content/articles/early-buddhist-imagination-atthakavagga_shulman-eviatar.md

 pages: "363--411"
 ---

+> The notion of poetry I have in mind relates not so much to its formal properties, but to the realms of experience or types of consciousness it involves.

+> When we look at the texts assembled in the KN, we find that the concern with the character of the Buddha, and in a broader sense with Buddhist holy men and women, is a central, constitutive interest of the collection.

+> The employment of metaphor points us in aesthetic directions, suggesting meanings that emphasize experience, rather than theory.

-This article discusses the antiquity of the Aṭṭhakavagga, found in the Suttanipāta.
-It does not look at this chapter in an attempt to understand early Buddhist teachings, but instead as an early example of Buddhist poetry.
+This article discusses the antiquity of the Aṭṭhakavagga of the Suttanipāta seeing it not as an attempt to lay out the earliest Buddhist teachings, but instead as an example of early Buddhist poetry meant mainly to inspire our faith in the goal.

-Viewing the Aṭṭhakavagga this way reveals that the text is not concerned with historical doctrine.
-Rather, using metaphors and other ambigous expressions, the text aims to produce multiple levels of meaning.
-The article draws on and critiques older research on the Aṭṭhakavagga by scholars such as K.R.
-Norman and Tilmann Vetter.